sygnowskip/sygnowskip.github.io/_posts/2019-11-03-natural-identifiers-with-entity-framework-core-part-1.md

 ---
-title: "Natural identifiers in your domain (with Entity Framework Core)"
+title: "Natural identifiers in your domain (with Entity Framework Core) - part 1"
 categories:
   - domain
 tags:
+  - server side generated
   - domain
   - domain driven design
   - entity framework
   - natural identifiers
 layout: single
 ---

+> *Part 1 is about configuring EF Core with server side generated identifiers, but there is also a part 2 where a configuration for database generated identifiers is explained*

 How often do you see code like this in your applications?